 Cables are a necessary component in any studio, but may be one of those things you overlook when considering how to spend your money.
-There is a wide range of options - a 20foot instrument cable can range in price from \$9 to \$180.
+There is a wide range of options-a 20' instrument cable can range in price from \$10 to over \$200.
 As a matter of practicality, if you're outfitting a home studio, spending hundreds of dollars on a single cable is overkill.
-What you do want to focus on is using the proper cable for ment cable is a low power/high impedance cable with one small diameter (usually 24 gauge) positive wire - typically copper, silver, or aluminum - that carries this weak signal.
+What you do want to focus on is using the proper cable for the proper function and not going to the extreme cheap end to save a few bucks.